calculix/CalculiX-Examples/RVE/Periodic/README.md

 # RVE with periodic boundary conditions
-Tested with CGX 2.13.1 / CCX 2.13
+Tested with CGX 2.15 / CCX 2.15

 This is a generic RVE of a fiber-matrix compound.

 + Brick-shaped unit cell
 + Structured mesh
-+ Location based assignment of material to elements
++ Location-based assignment of material to elements
 + Periodic boundary conditions applied via helper script `periodic.py`

 Todo: